Responding to persistently challenging behaviour

 Remember, it’s the child’s behaviour you are being challenged by, not the child.

 Try to say what you want the child to do rather than what you don’t want them to do.
 For example, ‘Hands down’ rather than ‘Stop hitting’.

 All children need to be acknowledged as individuals.
 They have strengths, interests, needs, abilities and unique personalities.

-Understanding and managing challenging behaviour is vital for the safety and wellbeing of children and educators.
+Understanding and guiding challenging behaviour is vital for the safety and wellbeing of children and educators.

 Approved providers, nominated supervisors and educators also have legal obligations.
 They must ensure children are given positive guidance and encouragement to acceptable behaviour.